eftieell/intro_programming_2/src/chapters/files_and_data/file_write.md

     # read the file
     with open(file_name, 'r') as a_file:
+        # Read the contents of the header line.
+We will ignore this line.
+        header_line = a_file.readline()
         # Each line in the file corresponds to one student
         for line in a_file:
             # student_prefs will contain 'Y's and 'N's
             student_prefs = line.strip().split(",")
-            # ignore the first entry in the line, which is the name
+            # ignore the first entry in the line, which is the name of the student
             for i in range(1,len(student_prefs)):
                 # If they said 'Y', then count them for this time of day
                 if student_prefs[i] == 'Y':
-                    # Remember to ignore i=0, so shift the index by 1
+                    # Remember that i=0 is the  name
                     hours_prefs[i-1] += 1
     return hours_prefs